brucou/functional-rose-tree/README.md

 - `TraverseSpecs :: {{strategy :: Optional<Traversal>, seed : A, visit :: Reducer<A, T, TraversalState> }}`

 ### Examples
+**NOTE** : for bfs/pre/post-order traversals, we only need the `getChildren` lens.
+It is a good habit however to define and pass the full`lenses` once and for all.

 ```ecmascript 6
 const tree = {
   label: "root",